lepcodes/avocado-ripening/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── avocado_ripening   <- Source code for use in this project.
+└── src                <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes avocado_ripening a Python module
     │